Seerow0/Python-Jellyfin-Tagger/README.md

 - Download the latest version of Python from [Python.org](https://www.python.org/downloads/).
 - **Important**: Make sure to check the box to add Python to your PATH during installation.
+- Also select the PIP option.
+This might be default but make sure nonetheless.

    After installation, confirm Python is correctly installed by opening the command prompt and typing:
    ```